 Health inequalities: Scottish comparisons and trends

-The Scottish Government’s Long-Term Monitoring of Health Inequalities report presents trends in socio-economic inequalities for a number of different health outcomes.
+The Scottish Government’s Long-Term Monitoring of Health Inequalities report presents trends in socioeconomic inequalities for a number of different health outcomes (the latest data are for 2021, published in the 2023 report.
+A report in 2024 is not planned).
 These include healthy life expectancy, mental wellbeing, all-cause premature mortality and cause-specific mortality and hospitalisation.
-Two brief examples are included here in relation to all-cause mortality under 75 years.
+Two examples are included here.

-The scale of inequalities in premature mortality in Scotland is shown in Chart 4: in 2020 mortality rates of those living in the 10% most disadvantaged neighbourhoods in Scotland were more than four times greater than those living in the 10% least disadvantaged neighbourhoods (defined by domains of the SIMD).
+Chart 4 demonstrates the scale of inequalities in premature mortality in Scotland: in 2021 mortality rates of those living in the 10% most disadvantaged neighbourhoods in Scotland were four times greater than those living in the 10% least disadvantaged neighbourhoods (defined by domains of the SIMD).
 Other data presented in the Scottish Government’s Long-Term Monitoring of Health Inequalities report show that, for example, rates of mortality for causes such as alcohol related conditions and coronary heart disease are more than five times higher among the most disadvantaged groups compared to the least disadvantaged.

 Please note: If you require the most up-to-date data available, please check the data sources directly as new data may have been published since these data pages were last updated.
 Although we endeavour to ensure that the data pages are kept up-to-date, there may be a time lag between new data being published and the relevant ScotPHO web pages being updated.